exasol/azure-data-factory-functions/doc/user_guide.md

 If you haven't done so yet, create a ''Data Factory' in azure.

-Open ''Azure Data Factory Studio'.
+Open 'Azure Data Factory Studio'.

 ### Setting up a linked service to your function app